cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 To insert large amounts of data, use external tables or the `COPY` command.
 These load mechanisms are more efficient than `INSERT` for inserting large quantities of rows.
 See [Loading and Unloading Data](/docs/import-data-into-cbdb.md) for more information about bulk data loading.

-`<!-- 无法确认 by @TomShawn The storage model of append-optimized tables is optimized for bulk data loading.
+`<!-- 概念类信息，暂未验证 -->`The storage model of append-optimized tables is optimized for bulk data loading.
 Cloudberry Database does not recommend single row `INSERT` statements for append-optimized tables.
-For append-optimized tables, Cloudberry Database supports a maximum of 127 concurrent `INSERT` transactions into a single append-optimized table. -->`
+For append-optimized tables, Cloudberry Database supports a maximum of 127 concurrent `INSERT` transactions into a single append-optimized table.

 ## Update existing rows